China Jones: Plot

 Daffy Duck is China Jones, an Irish private investigator working in Hong Kong in the Far East.
 At a restaurant called Lo Down, he finds a fortune cookie containing a call for help which states: "HELP!!
 I'm being held prisoner in a Chinese bakery. - £150 REWARD" (around £4,374 in today's money) and decides to investigate.
 Needing a good hot tip as he is unsure where to look out of the thousands of bakeries in China, he sees a solo musician advertising for hot tips from a bar run by Limey Louie, a friend of Jones who is busy doing time in prison.
-As Jones leaves the restaurant, he is met by Charlie Chung (Porky), a caricature for Charlie Chan, who Jones treats as a fellow detective.
+As Jones leaves the restaurant, he is met by Charlie Chung (Porky Pig), a caricature of Charlie Chan, who Jones treats as a fellow detective.
 When Chung tries to bring up a matter of money, Jones simply thinks Chung is trying to cut in on the reward.

 It turns out to be a trap set by Limey Louie, who has already gotten out of prison and wants vengeance on Jones, whom he blames for getting him sent up the river.
 Having anticipated Jones would fall for the "prisoner in a Chinese bakery" fortune, the ex-convict disguises himself as his grieving "wife", first roughing up Jones upon his arrival to "recount" the physical abuse the police gave Louie.
 When Jones enquires about hot tips, Louie gives him two false clues that each lead to "No. 10, Wong Way" and "Ho Down Wharf, second sampan".
 In the case of the former, Jones is torched by a fire-breathing "Dragon Lady".
 In the case of the latter, when Jones investigates the sampan in question, someone cuts the mooring rope securing it and the sampan instantly sinks into the wharf, taking Jones with it.